Cong high command to decide on Pratibha Singh's LS poll candidature: Rajeev Shukla | Politics

 Sukhu said ''we are fully geared up for the Lok Sabha polls''.

-Before the meeting, asked about Singh's statement that she will not contest the Lok Sabha polls from Mandi, Agnihotri told reporters that he hopes that the Himachal Pradesh Congress chief will reconsider her decision. ''We will talk to her,'' he said.

-On the six Congress rebels joining the BJP, the deputy chief minister claimed that there would be rebellion in the saffron party now.
+The six rebels have been given tickets by the BJP and the people of Himachal Pradesh will decide their fate on June 1, the chief minister said.

-Replying to a question, Agnihotri said ''there is no threat to our government''.
+Replying to a reporter's question before the meeting, Agnihotri said ''there is no threat to our government''.

 He asserted that the Congress is comfortably placed despite the exit of the six MLAs.